 Sleep is essential for maintaining good health.
 Unfortunately, seniors with Parkinson’s disease sometimes find it difficult to catch a good night’s because of PD symptoms like muscle spasms that contribute to nighttime insomnia and daytime sleepiness.
-Tampa Parkinson’s care provider, Home Care Assistance, offers an overview of the most common reasons for sleeplessness and ways to help.
+Clearwater Parkinson’s care provider, Home Care Assistance, offers an overview of the most common reasons for sleeplessness and ways to help.

 Sleep Problems Associated with Parkinson’s Disease